jaem-seo/KSTAR_tokamak_simulator/README.md

 # KSTAR tokamak simulator (KSTAR-NN)
-- KSTAR is a tokamak (donut-shaped nuclear fusion device) located in Daejeon, South Korea.
+- KSTAR is a tokamak (donut-shaped nuclear fusion device) located in South Korea.
-- This repository provides a tokamak simulation tool with LSTM-based neural network.
+- This repository provides a KSTAR tokamak simulation tool with LSTM-based neural network.

 # Installation
 - You can install by